iggredible/chatty.vim/README.md

 ## Quick(fix) Access to Config, History, and Instruction

-You can quickly see all histories, instructions, and configs quickfix list with the `:ChattyQF -OPTS` command, where `OPTS` represent either history / instruction / config and their longhand:
+You can quickly see all histories, instructions, and configs quickfix list with the `:ChattyQF OPTS` command, where `OPTS` represent either history / instruction / config and their longhand:

 ```
-:ChattyQF -h " or :ChattyQF --history
+:ChattyQF history
-:ChattyQF -i " or :ChattyQF --instruction
+:ChattyQF instruction
-:ChattyQF -c " or :ChattyQF --config
+:ChattyQF config
 ```

 It will open a quickfix that lists all histories / instructions / configs.
 When you choose one of them, it will take you to that file so you can read / configure it.